Speicher210/wingu-android-sdk/README.md

   //...
   .build()
 ```
-Both functions `nfc` and `eddystone` are overloaded, so there exist second argument that can be used to create custom activity intent.
+Both functions `nfc` and `eddystone` are overloaded.
+Second variant has argument that can be used to create custom activity intent.
 Be default `ChannelsDetailsActivity` is displayed.

 ### Qrcode recognition
 Optionally qr code scanner can be used.
 You need to add additional dependecy to your `build.gradle` (see top of this page).
 Then `QrCodeScanningActivity` can be used to scan for qr codes and display `ChannelDetailsActivity` if wingu qr codes are recognized.
-If you wish to customize behaviour extend this activity and override methods: `openDetailsActivity(chanelKey: ChannelKey)` and  'showError(qrCodeError: QrCodeError))'.
+If you wish to customize behaviour extend this activity and override methods: `openDetailsActivity(chanelKey: ChannelKey)` and  `showError(qrCodeError: QrCodeError))`.

 ### Location (map) component